w3f/polkadot-wiki/docs/learn/how-to/create-polkadot-account.md

 5\.
 Once you have saved your mnemonic phrase, mark that you have saved it safely and proceed to the next step.

 6\.
 Give your account a descriptive name.
-It's for your use only and will not be visible to other users.
+It's for your use only and won't be visible to other users.

 ![](../../assets/how-to/65012434428.png)